panchalsagar1815/Movie-Recomendation-Engine/README.md

 2. **Feature Selection:**
    - Identified relevant features including movieId, title, userId, and rating for recommendation model development.
-   - Filtered users with a minimum of 20 rated movies to ensure robustness of user preferences.
+   - Filtered users with a minimum of 20 rated movies to ensure the robustness of user preferences.

 **Recommendation Engine Development:**
 1. **K-Nearest Neighbor (KNN) Algorithm:**